Guidelines for Examinees - YAELNET:

 Using the Test Program

-In the third section, you will be asked to write an essay on an allocated subject.
-As of Sunday, May 4, 2025, you will be required to write the essay on the computer.
-You should write 100-130 words.
-A word counter will appear on the right side of the screen showing you how many words you have written.
+In the third section, you will be asked to write an essay on a given topic.
+You will be required to type the essay on the computer.
+You should type between 100-130 words.
+A word counter will appear at the top of the screen showing you how many words you have typed.
 If you need to write a draft, you may ask for scrap paper from the proctors.
-The draft will not be checked, so make sure to write the entire essay on the computer within the allotted time.
-Write an essay relevant to the given subject and take care to write in an organized fashion using correct grammar.
+The draft will not be checked, so make sure to type the entire essay on the computer within the allotted time.
+Make sure that the essay is relevant to the topic, well-organized and grammatically correct.
+Try to leave enough time to check your essay and correct any mistakes.

 Please note: Essays that do not meet the criteria - such as essays that are too short or that do not address the given topic - will not be checked and will be given the minimum score.